kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0325 Essential air service procedures.md

 \(b\) A place is designated as an eligible place under 49 U.S.C.
 41731 and either paragraph (c) or (d) of this section or §325.7(e); or

-\(c\) A review was conducted of essential air service of that place under §325.6.
+\(c\) A review was conducted of essential air service of that place under [[Volume 4/B Procedural regulations/0325 Essential air service procedures.md#§325.6   Periodic reviews.|§325.6]].

 \[Doc.
 No. DOT-OST-2014-0140, 84 FR 15938, Apr.
 16, 2019\]